A non-government resource for the Medicare community

 (4) Per section 1860D-14(a)(1)(D)(i) of the Act, full-benefit dually eligible beneficiaries who are receiving home and community-based services qualify for zero cost sharing if the individuals (or couple) would have been institutionalized otherwise.

-If you would like for us to send you an email as additional 2024 Medicare Part D plan information comes online and when enrollment begins (October 15th), please complete the form below.
+If you would like for us to send you an email as the 2025 Medicare Part D plan information becomes available, as it is updated and when enrollment begins (October 15th), please complete the form below.
 We will NOT share your information with any third-parties.

 Please provide the following Information